ocean-tracking-network/jb-acoustic-telemetry/_episodes/07-plotting-data.md

 ## Summarise by station:

-First we need a list of all stations:
+To group and summarise our data by station, we first need to find all unique station names and locations:
 ~~~
 head(Rxmeta)
 stations <- Rxmeta %>% select(station, lat, lon, depth, sub=sub_detail, hab=hab_detail)